Frequently Asked Questions

 How can I apply to the program?

-To apply to Monmouth’s Athletic Training (AT) program, you must submit an application online through the Athletic Training Centralized Application System (ATCAS).
+To apply to Monmouth’s Athletic Training (AT) program, you must submit an application online through the Athletic Training Centralized Application System (ATCAS) by April 22.

 What is the program’s accreditation status?